Next Plane to London: Recording and release

 Recording commenced in Nashville Recording Studios in Hollywood under a time-constrained schedule.
 Noreen was unable to create a guitar solo in time for recording, so Greene and Stone suggested that the signature "airport voice" be put in its place.
 Don Elliot, a program director for KBLA Radio, was brought in to record the voice on a Neumann microphone.
-The melodies were basic 1-4-5 chord progressions with some well-placed minor chords in the refrain and bridges.
-Lead vocals were performed by Diana Di Rose, notable for her lower-toned vocals, with James Groshong and Noreen joining for three-way harmonies.
+The melodies were basic I–IV–V chord progressions with some minor chords in the refrain and bridges.
+Lead vocals were performed by Diana Di Rose, notable for her lower register, with James Groshong and Noreen joining for three-way harmonies.
 The overall style was reminiscent of Gene Clark, who offered the band two of his own compositions in their past demo recordings.
 Lyrically, the song narrates a story of a female-musician on her way to London in search of fame.
 On the way, she misses seeing her lover, whom she hopes does not get his heart broken from her departure.
 For the B-side, the band choose "Flower Town", which was a part of their early demos that was then re-recorded.

 "Next Plane to London" b/w "Flower Town" entered the Hot 100 on October 21, 1967, at number 91.
 It first appeared on KBLA Radio, one of the earliest FM radio stations.
 More than two months later, on December 30, 1967, the single reached its peak position at number 17, the same day that the band lip-synced the two tracks from the record on American Bandstand.
 Following extensive touring in the Southwest, the song was featured as the opening track for the band's debut album, The Rose Garden.
 The album was released in April 1968.

 A French cover version of the song ("Je vais à Londres") was released in Canada in 1968 by Renée Martel.
 There have been more recent covers of the Martel record by Annie Blanchard, Andrea Lindsay and Ariane Richard.